 A curried broth plays host to sliced carrots, sauteed onions and celery, raisins, chopped apples and chunks of tomatoes.
 Bright with color, dancing with flavor and thickened with rice this soup becomes irresistible .
 What I find amazing is that the combination of seasonings and vegetables certainly compliment one another, but with each bite stand alone and announce their flavorful contribution to this classic Fall soup.
 This is an easy recipe, just a lot of dicing and slicing.
 Let’s take a look.

-- 2 whole medium carrots, cleaned and thin sliced
+- 2 medium carrots cleaned and thin sliced

 - 3 cups chicken broth

-- 2 t. curry powder (nothing exotic here, for this I use just the standard curry mix found in grocery store spice isle)
+- 2 teaspoon curry powder nothing exotic here, for this I use just the standard curry mix found in grocery store spice isle

 - Fresh cilantro for topping